 - Franklin Square / Elmont Lions Club

 Our Spruce Up The Square Committee purchased 20 American Flags that were displayed on utility poles along Hempstead Turnpike.
 NYS Assemblyman Ed Ra purchased ten flags and the FSCA purchased ten flags.
 The flags were hung on July 1, 2021, just in time for Independence Day.

 The FSCA and Franklin Square Chamber of Commerce (FSCC) purchased 6 American Flags that were placed at the intersection of New Hyde Park Road and Courthouse Road (aka “The Triangle”).
 The FSCA purchase new hardware and rope for the tall American Flag displayed at that same location.
-The Boy Scout Troop 93 will be keeping that area clean.

 Community Yard Sale